| Chapter

 life, the organization might purchase new components, using the

 acquisition life cycle.
+Moreover, the computer

 system life cycle itself is merely one component of other life cycles.